 Castle Island in Castle Neck River, between Castle Neck and Hog Island, Site of Masquenominet’s Principal Fort in Agawam 30

-In addition to raiding for corn, the Tarrantines were seeking to avenge their dead from previous campaigns against them by Masconomet and his allies.
+In addition to raiding for corn, the Tarrantines were seeking to avenge their dead from previous campaigns against them by Masquenominet and his allies.
 In those campaigns the Pawtucket allies may have been seeking to avenge the death of their grand sachem Nanepashemet, killed by Tarrantines in Medford in 1619.
 Pawtucket sagamores had been clients of Nanepashemet (1575-1619), who led the Pawtucket, Nipmuc, and some Abenaki and Massachuset bands at the time of European contact.
 A daughter of Masquenominet, Joan, was married to Nanepashemet’s son Wonohaquaham (John), and after Nanepashemet’s death, Masquenominet paid tribute to Nanepashemet’s eldest son, Montowampate (James).
-Masquenominet (Anglicized to Masconomet or Masconomo means “He is named for the black bear”), was a name bestowed on him as an honorific.
-His Pawtucket given name was Quonopkonat.31
+Masquenominet (Anglicized to Masconomet or Masconomo means “Named for the black bear”), was a name bestowed on him as an honorific.
+His Pawtucket given name was Quonopkonat, which remains untranslated.31

 His name appears in all the following ways in the literature: Sagamore John, Indian John, Masquenominet, Masquenomoit, Mascanamenet, Machanomett, Maschanominet, Masconominet, Muskonominet, Muskonomett, Musconominet, Mascquenomet, Mascomonet, Masconomma, Masconnoma, Masconomo.
 In Mass.
 Bay Colony records he is known by his Christian name, John, following his conversion in 1640.
 I chose Masquenominet because that is his how his own descendants, who were literate, wrote his name.
 His children’s and grandchildren’s Christian surnames include Tyler and English and there are living descendants today.32